PJM Glossary

 Peak Load Contributions (PLCs)

-An end-use customer's contribution to the zone's weather normalized summer peak load, as determined by the zone's Electric Distribution Company.
+An end-use customer's contribution to the zone's weather-normalized summer peak load, as determined by the zone's electric distribution company.

 Peak Season

-Peak Season is defined to be those weeks containing the 24th through 36th Wednesdays of the calendar year.
+Those weeks containing the 24th through 36th Wednesdays of the calendar year.
 Each such week begins on a Monday and ends on the following Sunday, except for the week containing the 36th Wednesday, which ends on the following Friday.

 Peak Season Maintenance

-Planned outages and maintenance outages during the Peak Season.
+Planned outages and maintenance outages during the peak season.

 Peak-Period Equivalent Forced Outage Rate Peak (EFORp)